Skip to content

 • Brady Collins, Providence Grove

-• Fabiola Cortex, Asheboro High School
+• Fabiola Cortes, Asheboro High School

 • Autumn Dixon, Randleman High School